0xPARC/0xparc-intro-book/src/ipa.typ

 If we're in the $n = 1$ case, meaning we have a Pedersen commitment
 $ v = a g + b h + c u $
-for $a,b,c in FF_q$, how can Penny convince Victor that $v$ is good?
+for $a,b,c in FF_q$, how can Peggy convince Victor that $v$ is good?

 Well, one easy way to do that would be to just reveal all of $a$, $b$, $c$.
-However, this isn't good enough in situations in which Penny really cares about the zero-knowledge part.
+However, this isn't good enough in situations in which Peggy really cares about the zero-knowledge part.
 Is there a way to proceed without revealing anything about $a$, $b$, $c$?

 The answer is yes, we just need more blinding factors.

 #algorithm[The $n=1$ case of IPA][
-  1. Penny picks random blinding factors $a', b' in FF_q$.
+  1. Peggy picks random blinding factors $a', b' in FF_q$.
-  2. Penny sends the following Pedersen commitments:
+  2. Peggy sends the following Pedersen commitments:
   $
     w_1 &:= a' g + a' b u \
     w_2 &:= b' h + a b ' u \